 The District's facilities remain in desperate need of repair or replacement but three attempts at a bond levy to remedy the situation have failed so the District is evaluating its next steps.
 The District is evaluating another bond levy and what that facility plan looks like.
 As the District's reserves have increased the plan is to use some of the surplus for some much needed deferred maintenance.
-The District has commenced a seismic rehabilitation project at Tri-City Elementary to improve the structural integrity of the facilities.
-The District is currently submitting plans to upgrade the facilities at South Umpqua High School and Myrtle Creek Elementary.
+The Coffenberry Gym loan has been paid off and the monies are now being used to pay for the loan for the high school roof replacement.
+Including the current year, the District has five years until this new loan is paid off.